Web99-web/metaadvisor.eu/content/news/2026/02/21/usdt-biggest-monthly-decline-since-ftx-collapse-what-it-means-for-the-market.md

 ## The FTX Parallel

-When FTX collapsed in November 2022, the crypto market experienced a severe trust shock.
-Investors withdrew funds from exchanges and stablecoins at record speed.
+After FTX collapsed in November 2022, USDT’s circulating supply fell by roughly $2 billion in December of that year.
+That contraction was driven by a sharp loss of confidence and widespread capital withdrawals following the failure of FTX and its numerous affiliated entities.

-Back then, USDT supply contraction reflected systemic fear.
-Today, the context is different.
-There are no visible signs of a major exchange failure or cascading insolvencies.

-Still, the fact that this is the biggest monthly decline since that period makes it a development worth watching closely — especially for the Metaadvisor audience tracking structural market shifts.
+Today’s environment appears fundamentally different.
+There are no visible signs of a systemic exchange collapse or cascading insolvencies.
+However, the fact that the current decline is the largest since that period gives it structural relevance — particularly for long-term liquidity analysis within the crypto market.

 ## Liquidity Is the Market’s Lifeblood